azsk/DevOpsKit-docs/01-Subscription-Security/Readme.md

                               -Force
       ```
 7. <h4> Configure role settings for role on an Azure resource (-ConfigureRoleSettings) </h4>
-	 Use this command to configure a  PIM role settings like maximum role assignment duration on a resource, mfa requirement upon activation etc.
+	 Use this command to configure a  PIM role settings like maximum role assignment duration on a resource, mfa requirement upon activation etc.</br>

 	1) The command currently supports configuring the following settings: Maximum assignment duration, maximum activation duration, requirement of justification upon activation, requirement of mfa upon activation.

      > Note: Currently all the 4 settings parameters are required to be supplied in command to change any configuration setting for a PIM role